LogtalkDotOrg/logtalk3/manuals/_sources/userman/migration.rst.txt

 Compiling Prolog modules as objects
 -----------------------------------

-An alternative to convert Prolog modules into objects is to just compile the Prolog source files using the ``logtalk_load/1-2`` and ``logtalk_compile/1-2`` predicates (set the Logtalk :ref:`portability <flag_portability>` flag set to ``warning`` to help you catch any unnoticed cross-module predicate calls).
-This allows you to reuse existing module code as objects.
-This has the advantage of requiring little if any code changes.
-There are, however, some limitations that you must be aware.
-These limitations are a consequence of the lack of standardization of Prolog module systems and consequent proliferation of proprietary extensions.
+A possible alternative to port Prolog code to Logtalk is to compile the Prolog source files using the ``logtalk_load/1-2`` and ``logtalk_compile/1-2`` predicates.
+The Logtalk compiler provides partial support for compiling Prolog modules as Logtalk objects.
+This support may allow using modules from a backend Prolog system in a different backend Prolog system although its main purpose is to help in porting existing Prolog code to Logtalk in order to benefit from its extended language features and its developer tools.
+Why partial support?
+Although there is a ISO Prolog standard for modules, it is (rightfully) ignored by most implementers and vendors (due to its flaws and deviation from common practice).
+In addition, there is no de facto standard for module systems, despite otherwise frequent bogus claims.
+Systems differences include the set of implemented module directives, the directive semantics, the handling of operators, the locality of flags, and on the integration of term-expansion mechanisms (when provided).
+Follows a discussion of the limitations of this approach that you should be aware.

 .. _migration_compatibility: